Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Preliminaries

 \subsection{Datasets}

-We consider several tabular datasets from different domains widely used in the ML research community.
-All datasets have an associated classification task or have slightly been modified for this purpose.
+We consider several tabular and one image datasets from different domains, which are widely used in the ML research community.
+All have an associated classification task or have slightly been modified for this purpose.

 \descr{Adult.} The Adult dataset~\cite{dua2017adult} is extracted from the 1994 Census database, consisting of 32,561 training and 16,281 testing records.
 It has 15 attributes: 6 numerical, including age, and 9 categorical, including sex and race.
 The target column indicates whether the individual's income exceeds \$50K/year.